mist64/cbmbus_doc/6 JiffyDOS.md

 * CLK = NOT #4
 * DATA = NOT #5

-The controller reads the wires exactly 37 µs after the controller sets DATA to 1 (step 6).
+The controller reads the wires exactly 36 µs after setting DATA to 1 (step 6).

 #### 11: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-36.png =601x131)